-- a. enrollments that did not occur due to refusal by individuals to sign consent: - b. individuals that chose to opt out of HH program enrollment; - c. members were enrolled in the presence of a correctly completed and signed consent form(s); - d. updates to consent were made correctly and timely upon changes in providers, services, and others approved by the member; - e. proper notification to member's care team to cease sharing of information upon withdrawal of consent by the member, as appropriate: - f. timely notification to Health Home at member disenrollment for distribution of NODs; - g. identification of violations in management of PHI, immediate actions taken to report a violation of PHI as per state and federal laws and HH policy, actions taken to correct the violation and prevent reoccurrence.
+- a. enrollments that did not occur due to refusal by individuals to sign consent: - b. individuals that chose to opt out of HH program enrollment; - c. members were enrolled in the presence of a correctly completed and signed consent form(s); - d. updates to consent were made correctly and timely upon changes in providers, services, and others approved by the member and/or Parent, Guardian/Legally Authorized Representative, etc.; - e. proper notification to member's care team to cease sharing of information upon the member's disenrollment, as appropriate; - f. timely notification to Health Home at member disenrollment for distribution of NODs; - g. identification of violations in management of PHI, immediate actions taken to report a violation of PHI as per state and federal laws and HH policy, actions taken to correct the violation and prevent reoccurrence.